Monday, November 8, 2021

 World Trade Center as seen from Brooklyn on 9/11/2001 (Image: Michael Foran, Creative Commons CC-BY-2.0)

 Before dinner on September 11, 2001, I walked from my apartment in Carroll Gardens to the Promenade in Brooklyn Heights.
-Still dazed from that morning, I stood at the railing that overlooks the East River with hundreds of men, women, and children, watching the sunset on Manhattan.
+Still dazed from that morning, I stood at the railing that overlooks the East River with hundreds of men, women, and children, watching the sunset over Manhattan.

 It was nearing the end of a picture-perfect autumn day.
 The air was crisp, the sky a brilliant blue and nearly cloudless.
 There was nothing to suggest anything amiss but the hole in the New York City skyline where the Twin Towers once stood and from which an enormous stream of dark smoke now issued, billowing over the Brooklyn Bridge seemingly into infinity.